Axway/api-builder-standalone-tech-enablement/04_gke/README.md

 - [Services](https://kubernetes.io/docs/concepts/services-networking/service/) are an abstraction which defines a logical set of Pods and a policy by which to access them.

 > This is only a small subset of the features Kubernetes provides but sufficient for our demonstration.

 ## Product Review Service

 The scenario we're using for this demostration comprises of 3 microservices and 2 datasources.

 ![Topology](./images/api-builder-topology.svg)

-> For this demostration we will also be hosting the databases in the Kubernetes cluster but in a real world situation these likely be hosted elsewhere.
+> For this demostration we will also be hosting the databases in the Kubernetes cluster but in a real world situation these likely be hosted elsewhere (or at the very least have persistent storage and be scalable).

-> TODO: ADD DESCRIPTION OF CONFIG SETTNIGS

 For the demo our pods will just contain a single service.
 If we were deploying a sidecar such as Istio then we'd also have Envoy in the pods.
 The `product-review-service` is the only microservice that will be accessible outside of the cluster.
 So perhaps a more accurate visualization of this is:

 ![K8s Topology](./images/api-builder-topology-k8s.svg)

+## Helm

 To simplify/automate the deployment we'll use Helm.

-## Helm
 Helm is "the package manager for Kubernetes".
 A Helm _chart_ allows you to define, install and upgrade complex Kubernetes applications.

 To deploy/configure something in Kubernetes you create a YAML file describing the resource being deployed.
 For example: